 Inventory of Condition of the Trees on Upper Avenue

 The trees on Avenue Road between Joicey down to Lawrence are in need of some care/attention.
 There are 64 trees on the West side and 63 on the East side.
-SAHRA has submitted an inventory identifying the location of all trees on both the east and west sides, with a statement of their need for care in terms of removal of suckers, elimination of weeds at the base and/or the need for pruning or elimination of deadwood.
+SAHRA submitted an inventory in Sept, 2019 identifying the location of all trees on both the east and west sides, with a statement of their need for care in terms of removal of suckers, elimination of weeds at the base and/or the need for pruning or elimination of deadwood.
 The report has been submitted to Councillor Mike Colle for discussion with the appropriate City Departments.
 We are hoping that the care can be completed this Fall.

 Census Profile Information on Bedford Park-Nortown